Constitutional Challenges in the Algorithmic Society and Public Law for AI

 The Book

-Constitutional Challenges in the Algorithmic Society was published by Cambridge University Press in 2021 and is available as an open-access Cambridge Core book.
+Constitutional Challenges in the Algorithmic Society was published by Cambridge University Press, with Cambridge Core listing online publication on November 1, 2021 and the copyright record describing a 2022 Cambridge volume.
+The book is available as open access on Cambridge Core.
 Cambridge lists the editors as Hans-W. Micklitz, Oreste Pollicino, Amnon Reichman, Andrea Simoncini, Giovanni Sartor, and Giovanni De Gregorio; it gives ISBNs 9781108914857, 9781108843126, and 9781108823890, and lists the hardback at 342 pages and the paperback at 340 pages.
 Amazon lists the hardback product at ISBN-10 1108843123 and ISBN-13 978-1108843126.

 The collection asks how constitutional law should respond when data collection, data mining, and algorithmic analysis are carried out by both states and private actors.
 Its table of contents ranges from fundamental rights and rule of law to automated adjudication, emotional AI, predictive policing, public administration, consumer law, and company responsibility.